What is Medicare Part A?

 Inpatient Hospital Care

-- Semi-private room, meals, general nursing, medications as part of treatment, and other hospital services.
+- Semi-private room, meals, general nursing, medications, and hospital services.

-- Includes acute care hospitals, critical access hospitals, inpatient rehab, and long-term care hospitals.
+- Includes acute care hospitals, rehab hospitals, and long-term care hospitals.

-- Covers inpatient care for qualifying clinical research and inpatient mental health care (up to 190 lifetime days in a psychiatric hospital).
+- Covers inpatient mental health care (up to 190 lifetime days in a psychiatric hospital).

 Skilled Nursing Facility (SNF) Care